icaroribeiro/hash-code-challenge/README.md

 #### 3.2.2 - Configurations of Docker database containers

-To execute the solution through **Docker** containers, it is necessary to relate the environment variables of the **mongodb/.env** and **mongodb/.test.env** files with the corresponding environment variables directed to the developemnt and test databases defined in both **back-end** applications settings.
+To execute the solution through **Docker** containers, it is necessary to relate the environment variables of the **mongodb/.env** and **mongodb/.test.env** files with the corresponding environment variables directed to the development and test databases defined in both **back-end** applications settings.

 To do so, the environment variables of the **mongodb/.env** and **mongodb/.test.env** files must be associated with the environment variables of the **nodejs/.env** and **go/.env**; and **nodejs/internal/tests/.env** and **go/.test.env** files, respectively.